D.C. government will send $10,000 checks to the city’s day-care workers

 But at the time, the council had not agreed on how exactly to make day-care workers’ salaries higher.

-On Tuesday, the council indicated that they will set up a program to do so in future years, likely by subsidizing part of workers’ paychecks from their employers so that child-care workers will be paid on a scale comparable to public elementary school teachers.
+On Tuesday, the council indicated that it will set up a program to do so in future years, probably by subsidizing part of workers’ paychecks from their employers so that child-care workers will be paid on a scale comparable to public elementary school teachers.

-This year, to make sure workers get the money quickly, they’re going to give money directly to any eligible day-care worker who applies for it.
+This year, to make sure workers get the money quickly, the council is going to give payment directly to any eligible day-care worker who applies for it.
 Workers who care for babies and toddlers will be eligible for checks of about $10,000 or $14,000, depending on whether they work as assistants or leaders of day-care classrooms.

 A task force established by the council to study how to use the tax revenue to raise child-care salaries said the checks will represent a pay boost of about 25 percent for the average day-care worker in the District.